How to Evaluate a Vendor in 6 Easy Steps

 What You Need to Know About the Vendor Selection Process

-The proposal evaluation for the vendor selection process for smaller projects and commodities will be relatively straightforward.
+for a company, the proposal evaluation for the vendor selection process for smaller projects and commodities can be relatively straightforward.
 For bigger projects, complex parts or multifaceted services, evaluating proposals and coming to a consensus will be more involved.
 The main objective of this phase is to minimize human emotion and political positioning to arrive at a decision that is in the best interest of the company.
 Be thorough in your investigation, seek input from all stakeholders and use the following methodology to lead the team to a unified vendor selection decision.

 Preliminary Review of All Vendor Proposals